Driver charged after crash near Bubble Pond - Mount Desert Islander

-BAR HARBOR — Acadia National Park rangers summoned a motorist who rolled his vehicle then fled the scene near Bubble Pond Tuesday, according to a park spokeswoman.
+ACADIA NAT’L PARK — Rangers summonsed a motorist who rolled his vehicle then fled the scene near Bubble Pond Tuesday, according to a park spokeswoman.

-“Drugs were found in the vehicle,” said Christie Denzel Anastasia, a public affairs specialist with the park.
+“Drugs were found in the vehicle,” said Christie Anastasia, a public affairs specialist with the park.

 Rangers were able to identify and contact the motorist on Wednesday.